Meet the cast of Endeavour series 8

 Published:

-We don’t have much longer to wait until Morse and Thursday return in Endeavour – ITV’s long-running detective drama.
+The actor is reprising his role as Endeavour Morse in three feature-length episodes, but on the other side viewers can also see him in the role of Chief Petty Officer Glover in BBC One’s Vigil.

-The upcoming series, which consists of four feature-length episodes, will see Oxford’s detective duo take on another set of cases, while Morse (Vigil‘s Shaun Evans) also mourns the loss of Violetta, his love interest from the previous season.
+Fortunately, thanks to the magic of catch-up services, viewers can tune into both, meaning they won’t have to miss out on a minute of either suspenseful drama.

-Series eight’s first episode, which airs on Sunday, centres around Oxford Wanderers’ player Jack Swift, who Morse is assigned to protect when a threat to his life is made – but could the case be connected to a bomb explosion within a local college?
+The premiere focuses on a mystery surrounding Oxford Wanderers’ player Jack Swift, who Morse is assigned to protect when a threat to his life is made, which could be connected to a devastating attack on the local college.

-Read on for everything you need to know about the cast and characters of Endeavour series eight.
+Once again, Roger Allam co-stars as Morse’s partner Inspector Fred Thursday, with more details on all the cast and characters of Endeavour series eight listed below to help you refresh your memory.

 Shaun Evans plays Detective Sergeant Endeavour Morse